alexmattson/eos-redux/README.md

   + util
   index.jsx
 ```
-Along with the creation of the file structure comes the instillation of all dependencies needed.
+Along with the creation of the file structure comes the installation of all dependencies needed.

 All the first level dependencies included are: